Gilbert Frankau: Career

 Frankau served in the British Army from the outbreak of war in 1914.
 He was first commissioned in the 9th Battalion of the East Surrey Regiment on 6 October 1914, then transferred to the Royal Field Artillery in March 1915.
 He went to the Western Front as a brigade adjutant and fought in battles of the British Expeditionary Force – Loos, Ypres and the Somme in France and Belgium – and wrote for the Wipers Times.
 He was made staff captain in October 1916 for special duty in Italy.
 He was invalided out on 22 February 1918.
 His later used his wartime experiences in novels.
 The family business did not survive the war.

 His novels, while having conventional romantic content, also contained material from his conservative politics and meditations on Jewish identity in the climate of the times.
 Some of them were filmed (see Christopher Strong; If I Marry Again was based on a short story).
 His status as a divorcé (he married three times) frustrated his political ambitions – the Conservative Party of the time did not regard divorce as acceptable.
 His outspoken criticism of Stanley Baldwin also did not endear him to the Tory leadership.

 Recalling the 1920s, Gilbert Frankau wrote, "Political journalism meant more to me than my novels and short stories.
 Only fiction, however, could make me enough money to gratify my supreme ambition – a seat in the House."
-In 1928, he was invited by the 6proprietor of "The Great Eight" – a group of weeklies including Tatler, The Graphic and The Illustrated London News – to launch a new Right-wing weekly newspaper, Britannia.
+In 1928, he was invited by the proprietor of "The Great Eight" – a group of weeklies including Tatler, The Graphic and The Illustrated London News – to launch a new Right-wing weekly newspaper, Britannia.
 Frankau threw himself into this venture with characteristic energy, but it was not a success.
 After he had been unceremoniously removed from his post, Time gleefully reported:

 Twirling his glass of sherry, Gilbert 'Swankau' Frankau alibied: "As the founder of Britannia [sip], I said what I thought, without fear or favour.
 Evidently, I am against lots of people [sip], for I believe in everything British!
 That was what Britannia stood for while I held her helm."
 Actually the Frankau weekly Britannia stood not for but against everything British or foreign which did not come within the extreme Fascist fringe of the little Semite's whims.
 He was 'agin' the Government of Conservative Prime Minister Stanley Baldwin, 'agin' the David Lloyd George Liberals, 'agin' the Ramsay MacDonald Laborites...